nixuebinCode/C-Plus-Plus-Profession/C++/01_Effective C++/Effective C++.md

   };
   ```

-  This works well for user-defined types, but it doesn't work at all for iterators that are pointers, because there's no such thing as a pointer with a nested typedef.
+  This works well for user-defined types, but it doesn't work at all for iterators that are pointers, because there's no such thing as a pointer with a nested `typedef`.

 * Second, to handle iterators that are pointers,  `iterator_traits` offers a **partial template specialization** for pointer types.
+Pointers act as random access iterators, so that's the category `iterator_traits` specifies for them:

   ```c++
   template<typename T> 		// partial template specialization